ClassicDIY/ClassicMQTT/code/Python/README.md

 Classic Monitor is NOT a product of Midnite solar, nor do they support this application!

 version 1.0.2
-As the name implies, this tool is implemeted in Python and is meant to run on a computer system that can reach your Midnite Classic Solar MPPT Controller and an MQTT broker over a network.
-Once launched, the program will periodically connect to the Classic using TCP based MODBUS then upload that data to an MQTT broker where it is availabe for subscription from other programs or apps.
+As the name implies, this tool is implemented in Python and is meant to run on a computer system that can reach your Midnite Classic Solar MPPT Controller and an MQTT broker over a network.
+Once launched, the program will periodically connect to the Classic using TCP based MODBUS then upload that data to an MQTT broker where it is available for subscription from other programs or apps.
 An example installation would be a Raspberry Pi running on the local network with the Classic and pushing the data to either a local MQTT broker or one the internet.

 ## **Get It**